threefoldtech/zinit/docs/readme.md

 ```

+## Notes on the usage of zinit

+zinit when it starts, it automatically `monitor` all services that are configured under it's configuration directory.
+This only happen on starting the `zinit init`.
+Adding new configuration files in the config dir **does not** make it auto started.

+New services must be `monitored` explicitly by calling the `zinit monitor <service-name>` command.
+Zinit will then try to load `<service-name>.yaml`.
+Monitor will then auto start the service.

+Once a service is started, you can then control it with `stop`, `kill`, `restart`, or check it's status with `status` just using the service name.
+Changes to the config file of that service does not affect the service.
+Since the config file is only loaded during a monitor.

+If you fully require to reload a config file, then the service must be `forgotten` first.
+This can be done by calling `zinit forget <service-name>` which is basically the opposite of monitor.
+Unlike monitor, forget require that the service has already been stopped by the `stop` call.

+## Control commands

 As already described above, once zinit starts in init mode, it auto monitor all services configured under the provided configuration directory.
 Once a service is 'monitored' you can control it with one of the following commands.

 - `kill`: Similar to the unix `kill` command, it sends a signal to a named service (default to `sigterm`).
 If the signal terminates the service, `zinit` will auto start it since the service target state is still `up`